grauner/map673-Portfolio-/README.md

 Saving these changes and refreshing the browser will reveal that the text is now rendered using the Lato font.

 ![Applyng the Google font Lato to the starter template's theme](graphics/lato.png)
-**Figure 32.** Applyng the Google font Lato to the starter template's theme.
+*Applying the Google font Lato to the starter template's theme.*

 What if we wanted to style the `<a>` tags using an orange color, rather than the default blue?
 We can write another rule to do this: